-Cancer Services at UI Health offers a number of support services to help patients and their families navigate the challenges that are presented during cancer diagnosis, cancer treatment, and cancer survivorship, or the risk of inherited cancer and other cancer-related situations.
+We offer a number of cancer-related support services to help patients and their families navigate the challenges that are presented during cancer diagnosis, treatment, survivorship, or the risk of inherited cancer and other cancer-related situations.

 Cancer treatment and its side effects are often unpleasant and can cause discomfort and pain.
 Our cancer doctors work closely with specialists in the Interventional Pain Clinic to develop pain-management treatments that provide comfort and care with minimal intervention.

-Also known as supportive care, palliative care can assist in providing services to make decisions about long-term care, treatment options, and prognosis.
-This may help reduce anxiety in patients and family members, as a plan of care can be established and a team of physicians, nurses, and social workers (and, often, chaplain) are involved in continuing treatment.
-In addition to providing comfort for the patient, palliative care is an opportunity to deal with the physical and emotional changes that come with prolonged illness and to provide an outlet to express this with the patients' best interests at heart.
+Also known as palliative care, supportive care can assist in making decisions about long-term care, treatment, and prognosis.
+This may help reduce anxiety in patients and family members, as a plan of care can be established, and a team of physicians, nurses, and social workers (and, often, a chaplain) are involved in continuing treatment.
+In addition to providing comfort for the patient, supportive care is an opportunity to deal with the physical and emotional changes that come with prolonged illness and to provide an outlet to express this with the patients' best interests at heart.

-Pastoral Care Services are available as a service to patients and their families.
-They are provided on a volunteer basis to meet spiritual needs and to listen, read holy scriptures, pray, and provide comfort.
+Pastoral Care Services are provided on a volunteer basis to help meet spiritual needs, to listen, to read holy scriptures, to pray, and provide comfort.

 Our licensed clinical social workers provide support navigating the dynamics that surround receiving healthcare, including but not limited to adjusting to illness, substance abuse, psychiatric symptoms and disorders, family and relationship issues, financial limitations and insurance, and social support .